 College is a time of transition.
-Students who are thinking about selecting a different academic program from the one they are currently in should contact Student Development regarding completing a Curriculum Change Application.
-A Student Development professional will discuss your choices and assist you in exploring your options.
+Students who are thinking about selecting a different academic program from the one they are currently in should contact the Student Resource Center regarding completing a Major Change Application.
+A Student Resource Center professional will discuss your choices and assist you in exploring your options.

-Looking ahead, students who wish to continue studies at other institutions after completing some coursework or a full degree at NCCC should seek Student Development's Academic Counseling services.
+Looking ahead, students who wish to continue studies at other institutions after completing some coursework or a full degree at NCCC should seek the Student Resource Center's Academic Counseling services.
 Many options exist for students wishing to enter into a Dual Admissions agreement or simply transfer to another school.
-A skilled Student Development professional can assist you in determining which academic programs or institutions will best meet your needs and further your goals for the future.
+A skilled Student Resource Center professional can assist you in determining which academic programs or institutions will best meet your needs and further your goals for the future.

 Students are very often unsure of their educational and vocational goals.
 As a result, they may decide to change their major before completing their education.
-Students who wish to change their curriculum should contact Student Development to make an appointment.
+Students who wish to change their major should contact the Student Resource Center to make an appointment.
 The student will have an opportunity to discuss the reasons for the change and its appropriateness in relationship to their goals.
-The Curriculum Change process is designed to accommodate currently matriculated students who wish to change their academic program.
+The change of major process is designed to accommodate currently matriculated students who wish to change their academic program.
 The application is available on Banner Web under the Student and Financial Aid tab.
-Click on Student Records and select Curriculum Change Application.
+Click on Student Records and select Change of Major Application.

 High Demand Programs

-The following programs have specific admission requirements and prerequisite coursework that must be completed to be eligible for a curriculum change: Animal Management, Massage Therapy, Medical Assistant, Phlebotomist, Physical Therapist Assistant, Radiologic Technology, and Surgical Technology.
-A list of requirements is available in the College catalog and in Student Development.
+The following programs have specific admission requirements and prerequisite coursework that must be completed to be eligible for a change of major: Animal Management, Massage Therapy, Medical Assistant, Phlebotomist, Physical Therapist Assistant, Radiologic Technology, and Surgical Technology.
+A list of program requirements is available in the College catalog as well as the Student Resource Center.
 Students interested in the Nursing and Practical Nursing programs should contact Admissions for specific admission requirements and prerequisite coursework.

-If a student is ineligible or a program is full, the student will receive a T-Wolves email notification and the student can make an appointment with Student Development, A-131 to discuss alternate options.
-Students can contact Student Development at 716-614-6490.
+If a student is ineligible or a program is full, the student will receive a T-Wolves email notification and the student can make an appointment with a Student Resource Center counselor to discuss alternate options.
+Students can contact the Student Resource Center at 716-614-6290.

-If ALL program admission criteria have been met at the time the Curriculum Change Application is filed, the student will be sent a T-Wolves email confirming eligibility to the new program.
+If ALL program admission criteria have been met at the time the Change of Major Application is filed, the student will be sent a T-Wolves email confirming eligibility to the new program.
 Students must maintain matriculated status and a 2.0 GPA (or C average) while waiting to enter a new program.
-If either of these conditions is not met at the end of the semester that a curriculum change application was filed, students will receive a letter explaining that they are no longer eligible for their program of choice.
+If either of these conditions is not met at the end of the semester that a Change of Major Application was filed, students will receive a letter explaining that they are no longer eligible for their program of choice.